Extending structures for BiHom-Frobenius algebras: Cocycle bicrossproduct of braided BiHom-Frobenius algebras

-The next theorem says that we can obtain an ordinary weighted infinitesimal bialgebra from two cocycle braided weighted infinitesimal bialgebras. \begin{theorem} Let $A$, $H$ be cocycle braided weighted infinitesimal bialgebras, $(A, H)$ be a cocycle cross product system and a cycle cross coproduct system.
-Then the cocycle cross product algebra and cycle cross coproduct coalgebra fit together to become an ordinary weighted infinitesimal bialgebra if and only if $(A, H)$ form a cocycle double matched pair.
-We will call it the cocycle bicrossproduct weighted infinitesimal bialgebra and denote it by $A^{P}_{\sigma}\# {}^{Q}_{\theta}H$. \end{theorem}
+The next theorem means that we can obtain a BiHom-Frobenius algebra from two cocycle braided BiHom-Frobenius algebras. \begin{theorem} Let $(A, H)$ be a cocycle cross product system and a cycle cross coproduct system.
+Then the cocycle cross product BiHom-algebra and cycle cross coproduct BiHom-coalgebra fit together to form an ordinary BiHom-Frobenius algebra if and only if $(A,\alaa, \beaa)$, $(H,\alhh,\behh)$ are cocycle braided BiHom-Frobenius algebras and the conditions (CDM1)--(CDM14) are satisfied.
+We will call it the cocycle bicrossproduct BiHom-Frobenius algebra and denote it by $A^{P}_{\sigma}\# {}^{Q}_{\theta}H$. \end{theorem}